Weak hyperbolicity of cube complexes and quasi-arboreal groups

 \end{proof}

 \begin{rem} Proposition~\ref{prop:recube} can be proved more topologically by noting that $\widetilde X'$ deformation retracts to $\widetilde X$ and is thus simply connected.
-Higher-dimensional cubes can be added to $\widetilde X'$ where necessary to produce the CAT(0) cube complex $\widetilde X_r$ whose hyperplanes correspond to those of $\widetilde X$, since the hyperplanes of a CAT(0) cube complex are determined by the 1-skeleton and each parallelism-class of 1-cubes (see e.g.~\cite{ChepoiMedian}) is already represented in $\widetilde X'$.
+Higher-dimensional cubes can be added to $\widetilde X'$ where necessary to produce the CAT(0) cube complex $\widetilde X_r$ whose hyperplanes correspond to those of $\widetilde X$, since the hyperplanes of a CAT(0) cube complex are determined by the 1-skeleton and each parallelism-class of 1-cubes (explained in e.g.~\cite{ChepoiMedian,HaglundWiseSpecial}) is already represented in $\widetilde X$ and thus in $\widetilde X'$.
 Each osculation of hyperplanes in $\widetilde X$ is replaced by a crossing in $\widetilde X_r$ and the dimension of $\widetilde X_r$ is thus equal to the cardinality of the largest clique in $\Gamma$. \end{rem}